qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk docs`

 This command starts a local HTTP server which you can use for browsing or improving the docs.
-Default port is 8936.
+Default port is 5173.
-Use the `-b`/`--browser` flag to automatically open the local webserver in your default browser.

-This command runs `docsify serve` if `docsify-cli` is installed (which provides live reload), otherwise Python's builtin HTTP server module will be used.
+This command requires `node` and `yarn` to be installed as prerequisites, and provides live reload capability whilst editing.

 **Usage**:

 ```
-qmk docs [-b] [-p PORT]
+usage: qmk docs [-h]

+options:
+  -h, --help  show this help message and exit
 ```

 ## `qmk generate-docs`

 This command allows you to generate QMK documentation locally.
 It can be uses for general browsing or improving the docs.
-External tools such as [serve](https://www.npmjs.com/package/serve) can be used to browse the generated files.
+Use the `-s`/`--serve` flag to also serve the static site once built.
+Default port is 4173.

+This command requires `node` and `yarn` to be installed as prerequisites, and requires the operating system to support symlinks.

 **Usage**:

 ```
-qmk generate-docs
+usage: qmk generate-docs [-h] [-s]

+options:
+  -h, --help   show this help message and exit
+  -s, --serve  Serves the generated docs once built.
 ```

 ## `qmk generate-rgb-breathe-table`